hameed003/git-and-gitHub-notes/Git And GitHub Setup In Linux/solutions/Ans-6.md

 - Set a credential helper (e.g., `manager-core`, `store`, or `cache`) to avoid repeatedly entering credentials.

 Let me know if you need further assistance! 😊

+# Doubt:

+if there is no credentail helper sets then how my credentails are save in windows credentail manager [Ans-7](https://github.com/hameed003/git-and-gitHub-notes/blob/main/Git%20And%20GitHub%20Setup%20In%20Linux/solutions/Ans-7.md)